microsoft/pxt-arcade/docs/skillmap/forest/forest5.md

 hud.forest_hud(true)
 ```

-## 7. Test Again
+## {7.
+Test Again}

 **🎮 Test your game again**

 ---

 Now you can see how quickly you're making progress.
 But the colors of the forest meter don't seem to represent the forest well.
 You can customize those in the next step.

-## 8. Customize
+## {8.
+Customize}

 Take a look at the rest of the blocks in the **HUD** category.
 Use as many as you want
 to customize your game screen!